 Staff aug · Dedicated · Project

-Python-first depth on LangChain, LangGraph, RAG; London-anchored US timezone overlap
+Python-first depth on LangChain, LangGraph, RAG; CEE delivery with UK/EU + US East Coast morning overlap

 Strong